 Reasons for overdose

-- Intentional misuse – a person takes an overdose to get ‘high’ or to inflict self-harm.
-The latter may be a cry for help or a suicide attempt.
+- intentional misuse – a person takes an overdose to get ‘high’ or to inflict self-harm (which may be a cry for help or a suicide attempt).

 Risk factors of drug overdose

 People of any age may take a drug overdose.
 The risk is increased when:

 - more than one drug is taken at the same time

 - the body is not used to taking a certain drug.